-Across Sacramento County, Birth & Beyond Family Resource Centers served 3,901 parents/caregivers and 2,033 children.
+Across Sacramento County, Birth & Beyond Family Resource Centers served 3,901 parents/ caregivers and 2,033 children.
 Services include resources and referrals, evidence-based parenting education, crisis intervention, and evidence-based home visitation.
 Almost 50% of children in the home visitation program have been involved with Child Protective Services in the past.
 Across Birth & Beyond's programs, short term gains were seen in parents' knowledge of parenting, reduction in stress, and reduction in risk for child maltreatment.
-These gains are paying off: among the 204 children who had been involved with the CPS system in the past five years, only 2% experienced a substantiated allegation within 12 months of intake, substantially lower than the countywide comparison for recurrence (10%).
+These gains are paying off: among the 76 children who came into the Birth & Beyond home visitation program with a substantiated baseline allegation, only 3% experienced another substantiated allegation within 12 months of intake, substantially lower than the countywide comparison for recurrence (10%).

-Substantiated Recurrence of Maltreatment within 12 Months
+Substantiated Recurrence of Maltreatment within 12 Months of intake